kushkumarkashyap7280/COMPUTER_NETWORKING/day_006/README.md

 ## OSI vs TCP/IP Model

+There are two common representations of the TCP/IP model: the original 4-layer model and the more detailed 5-layer model.
+Both simplify the OSI model while providing practical frameworks for internet communications.

+### 4-Layer TCP/IP Model

-The TCP/IP model is a simplified version of the OSI model with four layers instead of seven.
+The original TCP/IP model has 4 layers and maps to the OSI model as follows:

 ```mermaid
 graph LR